iaretechnician/barebones-masterserver-wiki/Module-Mod---AuthModule-with-required-email-confirmation.md

 ## First, Caveat Emptor!

 I am providing this as a courtesy to the community, because a few people have asked me for details on how I implemented it.
 Beware!
 This code may not work for you!
-It's a bit of a hack, and could probably be done in a cleaner way.
 I am not volunteering to support you in your attempts to implement this code!

+Note also that these changes were written for my own game project, but not really coded with "framework usability" in mind.
+So it's a bit of a hack, and may cause merge issues down the road, because it's not really in a state that could be submitted as part of the MSF base code.
+This code will CHANGE how the server works.
+So it won't be suitable for all people.

 If you have any doubts about your understanding and ability to fix any problems you may encounter, please DO NOT USE THIS CODE.
 Have a nice day. :)